SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 	filmList items: ImdbFilm films
 ```

 If you want, just add a film and reopen the presenter.
-You should see the film in the list.
+You should see the film on the list.

 ```
 ImdbFilm addFilm: (ImdbFilm new